 Ability to create custom shipping rates based on order subtotal.

 Finally you can now offer your customers free shipping based on their cart subtotal.

 In a ComScore survey, 84% of consumers indicated that free shipping was somewhat very important when making a purchase, and 55% of respondents indicated they would be at least somewhat likely to abandon their shopping cart without a free shipping promotion.
 We’re happy to offer this feature to our users so that they could fully utilize and take advantage of this marketing tactic.

 Important note: the new module is very different from the old one.
 So it will not be enabled for the existing users automatically.
 In the next several days it will be rolled out for merchants and you will be promoted to upgrade your shipping rates to a new system.
 If you agree, Ecwid will convert your shipping rates to a new format.
 So if you are not ready to upgrade your shipping rates yet, just wait a little.
-Please refer to our migration FAQ for more details.

 Bulk discount pricing